VACCINES CURRENTLY AVAILABLE BY APPOINTMENT:

 Covid-19 Vaccination Availability

 You do not need to be an established patient at our clinic.
-Appointments available for teens 12+ (Pfizer) AND adults 18+ (Moderna).
-Please state which vaccine you are scheduling for and bring your vaccine card if it’s your 2nd, 3rd or booster dose.
-We will schedule your 2nd dose at your 1st dose appointment.
-To avoid vaccine wastage, please CALL 206-706-0306 or message through the patient portal if you will be unable to keep your appointment.
+Appointments available for pediatrics 6m-5y (Pfizer/Moderna), pediatrics 5-11 (Pfizer pediatric), teens 12+ (Pfizer) AND adults 18+ (Pfizer or Moderna).
+Please state which vaccine you are scheduling for and bring your vaccine card if you have received a previous dose.
+We will submit this data to the State Immunization Registry.

-Scheduling is through our online scheduler or by phone.
-Registration must be completed through the online scheduler (with exception of walk-ins).
-All forms will be provided electronically.
+Scheduling is through our online scheduler.
+Pediatric 6 month – 5 year vaccinations will only be offered during vaccination clinics due to high demand at this time until further notice.
 We are happy to provide vaccinations to all regardless of insurance coverage at NO COST to patient.
 Please do provide your insurance information to help us recover administrative costs.

 We look forward to meeting you!